daloji/UsbDongle/README.md

 Building
 --------

-UsBDongle Api contains both Java and C code, and is built with Makefile To build Java and static library, just run the following
+UsBDongle Api contains both Java and C code,your variable JAVA_HOME must be set. this Api  is built with Makefile To build Java and static library, just run the following
 commands:

     $ make all